Sunday, May 29, 2016

 Potatoes starting to peek through

 I put the first seeds in the ground on April 29 – scallions, beets and arugula.
-At the beginning of May we put in the potatoes, carrots, pak choy, chard, snap peas and garden peas.
+At the beginning of May we put in the potatoes, carrots, pak choi, chard, snap peas and garden peas.
 Since then we have been battling squirrels who think their nuts are still stashed in the garden from last winter.
 In all fairness, I have pulled out two acorns that were on their way to turning into oak trees so the squirrels are not entirely wrong.

 An oak tree in the garden?
 I don't think so.